 Agencies are usually registered companies with a high volume of reviews, so you can feel safe in their hands when it comes to payment and insurance.

-When booking directly with an artist, I suggest you check their online reviews, book Equity (the performers’ union) members who automatically have public liability insurance, and get on the phone to them to get an impression of their professionalism.
-Professional artists will also provide you with a contract for their services.
+When booking directly with an artist, I suggest you check their online reviews, book Equity (the performers’ union) members who have public liability insurance, and get on the phone to them to get an impression of their professionalism.
+Professional artists will also provide you with a contract and T&Cs for their services.